BISHOP’S CASTLE TOWN HALL www.bishopscastletownhall.co.uk

 For information on events and activities visit www.bishopscastletownhall.co.uk

 THE THREE TUNS BREWERY Salop St., Bishop’s Castle, Shropshire SY9 5BW (01588) 638392 www.threetunsbrewery.co.uk The oldest brewery in the UK, part 17th century and part 19th century featuring a miniature Victorian tower brewhouse with a gravity process still in use producing fine, traditional beers.
 Tours by appointment – a maximum of 16 per tour and the brewery is unsuitable for people unable to cope with steep staircases.
-The brewery now has Brewery Taps at The Bridges, Ratlinghope, SY5 0ST and at The Sun Inn, Clun, SY7 8JB. (see “Where to Eat” and the “Where to Stay” sections)
+The brewery now has Brewery Taps at The Bridges, Ratlinghope, SY5 0ST and at The Sun Inn, Clun, SY7 8JB. www.thesunatclun.co.uk Tel: 01588 640559 for accommodation & dining details. (see “Where to Eat” and the “Where to Stay” sections)

 THE HOUSE ON CRUTCHES MUSEUM Opposite Town Hall.
-Office at Bishop’s Castle Heritage Resource Centre Chapel Yard, High Street, Bishop’s Castle SY9 5DE (01588) 630556 (may be answer phone) www.hocmuseum.org.uk Delightful museum illustrating the life of the town.
+Office at Bishop’s Castle Heritage Resource Centre Chapel Yard, High Street, Bishop’s Castle SY9 5DE (01588) 630556 (may be answer phone) www.hocmuseum.org.uk Delightful museum illustrating the life of the town which from 2018 will incorporate the history of the Bishop’s Castle Railway.
 Much of the collection has been donated or loaned by local inhabitants and paints a lively picture of life in a border town which has had a market since 1128.
 There are four display rooms in this unique early 16th century building and the stewards are all volunteers who enjoy sharing their enthusiasm with local residents and visitors from far and wide.
 Because of the nature of the building there is very limited access for visitors with mobility difficulties.
 The two ground floor rooms have steps into and between them.
 The two upper rooms are accessed by a staircase.

-Open: Easter to Michaelmas Fair in September –Sat, Sun & Bank Holiday Mondays from 2.00p.m. – 5.00p.m. or at any other times by arrangement.
-Additional morning openings over busy weekends, please visit www.hocmuseum.org.uk/news.asp for more information.
-Admission: free but donations welcome at this charity run museum. guided tours can be booked outside opening hours at the Town Hall 10.00 – 4.00 Mon – Sat (01588) 630023 firstname.lastname@example.org
+Open: Easter to Michaelmas Fair in September –Sat & Sun from 2.00p.m. – 5.00p.m. or at other times by arrangement.
+Additional morning occasionally added, please visit www.hocmuseum.org.uk/news.asp for more information.
+Admission: free but donations welcome at this charity run museum.

 BISHOP’S CASTLE HERITAGE RESOURCE CENTRE, Chapel Yard, High Street, Bishop’s Castle SY9 5DE (01588) 630556 www.bchrc.co.uk

 The museum, in School Lane off the High Street, shows the colourful history of the town’s railway which ran from Craven Arms and closed in 1935.
 It also shows examples of the local road transport during the same period.
 The museum is run by volunteer members of the Bishop’s Castle Railway Society.
 Open: Easter to end of September 17th, Sat and Sun 2.00 p.m. to 5.00 p.m. and all bank holidays.
-Admission: free but donations welcome.
+Admission: Free with no charge for use of resources, but donations are always welcome at this charity-run facility.
+A small charge is made for copies.

 THE CASTLE ARTISTS’ EXHIBITIONS Drusilla Cole (01588) 638458 www.castleartists.co.uk Around 20 local artists come together two or three times a year in the spacious Public Hall, Station St. SY9 5AQ to show “Affordable art”, which can include paintings, linocuts, watercolours, textiles, ceramics and cards.